Spectroscopic Signatures of a Liouvillian Exceptional Spectral Phase in a Collective Spin: Numerical Results

 Despite the presence of an exceptional spectral phase (ESP) in the Liouvillian spectrum, the steady-state emission is accurately described by a purely Lorentzian line shape.
 Information-criterion analysis strongly favors the Lorentzian model, with large positive values of $\Delta\mathrm{BIC}$, and the extracted EP weight $r$ remains close to zero.
 By contrast, for the infinite-temperature state and the random states the Lorentzian model fails to capture the line shape: the inclusion of a super-Lorentzian term yields a dramatic reduction of the residual error and is overwhelmingly favored by both AIC and BIC.
 The corresponding EP weight reaches values of order $r\sim 10^{-1}$, providing clear evidence for a second-order pole contribution associated with a defective Liouvillian mode.

 This striking contrast demonstrates that exceptional points are a property of the Liouvillian generator, but their spectroscopic visibility depends crucially on the overlap between the emission channel and the defective subspace.
-In the present model, the steady state becomes increasingly polarized as $p\to 1$, which suppresses the source operator $\rho_{\mathrm{ss}}J_+$ in the $M=1$ sector and effectively filters out the exceptional contribution, even though the Liouvillian itself remains defective.
+In the present model, the steady state becomes increasingly polarized as $p\to 1$, which suppresses the source operator $\rho_{\mathrm{ss}}J_+$ in the $M=1$ sector and effectively filters out the exceptional contribution, even though the Liouvillian itself remains defective. { Although both the steady-state density matrix and the infinite-temperature state are diagonal in the $J_z$ basis, they induce very different source operators $X=\rho J^+$ in the $M=1$ sector.
+The steady state is strongly polarized for $p>0$, so $X=\rho_{\mathrm{ss}}J^+$ is concentrated near the edge of the ladder and predominantly overlaps with the non-defective mode of largest real part.
+As a result, the second-order-pole contribution is strongly suppressed and the spectrum remains effectively Lorentzian.
+By contrast, the infinite-temperature state weights all $J_z$ sectors uniformly, so that $X=(\mathbb I/d)J^+$ has broad support across the full $M=1$ block, including the near-defective modes associated with the exceptional spectral phase.
+This broader overlap makes the super-Lorentzian contribution visible in the corresponding spectrum.}